-- Objects in motion must change position. - An unbalanced force will change the movement of an object.
+- Objects in motion must change position.

+- An unbalanced force will change the momentum of an object.

-• Friction is part of everyday life.
+- Friction is part of everyday life.

-- What are the laws that govern motion and how do we apply them? - How does our actual weight differ from how heavy we feel? - What is equilibrium? - What are the four fundamental forces and when is each observed?
+- What are the laws that govern motion and how do we apply them? - How does our actual weight differ from how heavy we feel? - What is equilibrium?

+- How does gravity influence simple harmonic motion? - What are the four fundamental forces and when is each observed?

-- Recognize Newton's second law of motion and use it to solve motion problems. - Explain the meaning of Newton's first law and describe an object in equilibrium. - Describe how the weight and the mass of an object are related. - Define the friction force and distinguish between static and kinetic friction. - Explain interaction pairs of forces and how they are related by Newton's third law - Explain the tension in ropes and strings in terms of Newton's third law. - Determine force that produces equilibrium when three forces act on an object.
+- Differentiate between scalar and vector quantities. - Recognize Newton's second law of motion and use it to solve motion problems. - Explain the meaning of Newton's first law and describe an object in equilibrium. - Describe how the weight and the mass of an object are related. - Define the friction force and distinguish between static and kinetic friction. - Explain interaction pairs of forces and how they are related by Newton's third law - Explain the tension in ropes and strings in terms of Newton's third law. - Determine force that produces equilibrium when three forces act on an object.

 - Laboratory investigations within small groups

 - Constructed response

 - Graphic organizers or models

 - Do nows and/or exit slips

 - Individual, small, and large group work

 - Homework

-Guided practice
+- Guided practice